Postural orthostatic tachycardia syndrome

 Other Names for this Disease

 - Chronic othostatic intolerance

-orthostatic intolerance (OI) as their primary symptom (when an excessively reduced volume of blood returns to the heart after an individual stands up from a lying down position).
-In POTS, OI causes lightheadedness or fainting, and there is also a rapid increase in heartbeat.
-Anyone can develop POTS at any age, but the majority of individuals affected are women between the ages of 15 and 50.
-Episodes often begin after a pregnancy, major surgery, trauma, or a viral illness and may increase right before a menstrual period.
-The exact cause is currently unclear.
-The symptoms of POTS are typically relieved by lying down again.
-Therapies are targeted at relieving low blood volume or regulating circulatory problems that could be causing the disorder.Postural orthostatic tachycardia syndrome (POTS) is one of a group of disorders that have
+orthostatic intolerance (an excessively reduced volume of blood returns to the heart when moving from a lying down to a standing position).
+Orthostatic Intolerance is generally associated with lightheadedness and/or fainting that is typically relieved by lying down again.
+In people with POTS, these symptoms are also accompanied by a rapid increase in heartbeat.
+Although POTS can affect men and women of all ages, most cases are diagnosed in women between the ages of 15 and 50.
+The exact underlying cause of POTS is currently unknown.
+However, episodes often begin after a pregnancy, major surgery, trauma, or a viral illness and may increase right before a menstrual period.
+Treatment aims to relieve low blood volume and/or regulate circulatory problems that could be causing the condition.Postural orthostatic tachycardia syndrome (POTS) is a rare condition that is primarily characterized by

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

-- The Autonomic Disorders Consortium has information and frequently asked questions about Postural orthostatic tachycardia syndrome for patients and their families.
+- The Autonomic Disorders Consortium has information about Postural orthostatic tachycardia syndrome for patients and their families.
 This research consortium is funded by the National Institutes of Health.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Postural orthostatic tachycardia syndrome.
 Click on the link to view a sample search on this topic.